OmarElmanzalawy/flutter_assessment_5d/README.md

 - **Flexible Grid System**: Implementing an adaptive grid layout for meal items

 This approach ensures the app maintains its functionality and visual appeal across various devices, from mobile phones to tablets.

+## APK Installation Instructions

+### System Requirements
+- Android 5.0 (Lollipop) or higher
+- At least 50MB of free storage space

+### Installation Steps

+1. **Download the APK**
+   - Download the APK file from the releases section of this repository
+   - Alternatively, you can build the APK yourself using `flutter build apk`

+2. **Enable Unknown Sources**
+   - Go to your device's Settings
+   - Navigate to Security or Privacy settings
+   - Enable "Install from Unknown Sources" or "Install Unknown Apps"

+3. **Install the App**
+   - Locate the downloaded APK file using your file manager
+   - Tap on the APK file to start installation
+   - Review the requested permissions and tap "Install"
+   - Wait for the installation to complete
+   - Tap "Open" to launch the app

+### Required Permissions
+- Storage access (for meal images)
+- Camera access (for taking meal photos)